 Convergence in these features, or changes in the opposite direction, could drive down the price of U.S debt and make it unsustainable.

-See the slides that will be presented during the lecture.
+See the slides that were presented during the lecture.